Iva-L/fprime-baremetal-reference/lib/fprime-stm32/fprime-stm32/Templates/tutorials/F´ Project Tutorial/TUTORIAL.md

 1. Open STM32CubeMX and create a new project for your STM32 MCU.
 2. Configure the peripherals and middleware according to your project requirements.
+3. In Project Manager -> Project, set **Toolchain/IDE** to **CMake**.
+This matters: it's what makes CubeMX generate `cmake/stm32cubemx/CMakeLists.txt`, which `fprime-stm32 sync` reads to learn which chip, HAL modules, and peripheral-init files your project actually needs.
-3. Generate the initialization code and HAL libraries.
+4. Generate the project directly into a new subdirectory of `Hardware/`, named after your chip (e.g. `Hardware/stm32h743_hal/` for an STM32H743).
+Generate the initialization code and HAL libraries.
-4. Copy the generated code into the appropriate directories within your F´ project, ensuring that the HAL libraries are accessible to F´.
+5. Run `fprime-stm32 sync Hardware/<name>_hal` to wire that generated project into the F' CMake build.
+You never hand-copy or hand-edit `Hardware/CMakeLists.txt`, `Hardware/linker/`, or `Hardware/startup/` yourself.

 > [!NOTE]
 > If you have worked with STM32CubeMX before, this process should feel familiar...